junxit/us-congress-bills-115/metadata.md

 - 2017-03-24 — Introduced in House
 - 2017-03-24 — Referred to the House Committee on Veterans' Affairs.
 - 2017-03-24 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.
+- 2017-04-27 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2017-04-27 — Subcommittee Consideration and Mark-up Session Held.
+- 2017-05-17 — Committee Consideration and Mark-up Session Held.
+- 2017-05-17 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-05-19 — Placed on the Union Calendar, Calendar No. 82.
+- 2017-05-19 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+115-133.
+- 2017-05-19 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+115-133.